 Give Josh a call, whenever you feel ready.

-Want to See a Recent Paragon Build, Utilizing Principles of Universal design?
+Want to See a Favorite Paragon Build, Utilizing Principles of Universal design?

 Nestled in among sprawling farmland, and not far from downtown Raleigh, NC, this beautiful, modern farmhouse is filled with warm details, an open floor-plan, and a lot of delightful Universal Design details embedded throughout the home.
 As we take a look around, see if you can spot the Universal Design principles at work, seamlessly integrated into this new Paragon build.
 If you aren’t sure where you’re seeing Universal Design, feel free to reach out.
 We LOVE talking Universal Design, and sharing the little secrets about our builds.
 Welcome to Old Milburnie.
 Read more….